 What is assessment for learning?

 Our starting point was that formative assessment is a process involving both teachers and students, in which evidence of student learning is used to adapt teaching and learning so it meets students’ needs.
-We captured the essence of this process in four stages (Ask-Answer-Analyse-Adapt) and mapped what we saw happening in classrooms, with and without technology.
+We captured the essence of this process in four stages: Ask; Answer; Analyse and Adapt.

 The findings provide insight into the transformative effects of digital technology on student learning.
-Our exploration also leads to some interesting conclusions about the power of digital technology in assessment more generally.
+Our exploration also led to some interesting conclusions about the power of digital technology in assessment more generally.

 How do teachers use technology for assessment?

 It soon became clear that teachers used a wide variety of packages and apps but many of these would simply mimic mathematical tasks that could otherwise be carried out on paper.
 The basic task and mathematical thinking remained unchanged from a paper-based and generated two questions:

 How can digital assessment change learning?

 For example, exploring the properties of graphs or how shapes tessellate on screen involves different forms of activity from paper-based approaches.
 With less reliance on practical competencies (e.g. drawing accurately) and an increased capacity for students to transform representations electronically, tasks are reshaped into explorations of mathematical relationships that are difficult to achieve on paper.

 The ability of teachers to adapt and shift between roles seems to be a crucial but frequently overlooked factor in the effective use of technology in classrooms.

 With formative assessment we see clear gains in the efficiency of data gathering, processing and communication but also the potential for new ways of thinking mathematically, accompanied by changes in the role of the teacher.
 Just as the task of online shopping differs from a visit to the supermarket, so does the role of the online shopper who selects items from their armchair compared to the person who pushes a trolley around a store to purchase the same items.

 As part of AQi’s work, we are inviting people from a wide range of viewpoints to engage with us on a wide range of topics.
 We welcome alternative views to help stimulate discussion and ideas.
 The views of external contributors do not necessarily represent the views of AQi or AQA.

-[ii] The Formative Assessment in Science and Mathematics Education (Fasmed) project was an international EU-funded research project that aimed to expand knowledge of technologically enhanced teaching and assessment. https://microsites.ncl.ac.uk/fasmedtoolkit/
+The Formative Assessment in Science and Mathematics Education (Fasmed) project was an international EU-funded research project that aimed to expand knowledge of technologically enhanced teaching and assessment. https://microsites.ncl.ac.uk/fasmedtoolkit/